Alim15/Alim15/README.md

 ## Hi there! 👋

 My name is Alim.
 I studied physics and now have a bachelor's degree and a master's degree in physics.
 Now I going to study mathematics and computer science, informatics and computer engineering, and software engineering.
-I used to work as a test engineer, and now I work as a Junior Java developer.
+I used to work as a QA-engineer, and now I work as a Junior Java developer.

 Technologies: